MegaTransparency/MegaTransparency/README.md

   * $12,000/year for computer related costs, records request fees, and other expenses/taxes and saving up
 1. \$40,000/month: 2,000 \$19.99 subscribers
   * $240,000/year in total compensation for Tim Clemans including social security taxes and benefits
-  * $240,000/year for computer related costs, records request fees, and other expenses/taxes and saving up
+  * $120,000/year for computer related costs, records request fees, and other expenses/taxes and saving up
+  * $120,000/year for filing public disclosure related lawsuits

 ### Status